-Church/Presbytery \\\\
+Church/Presbytery

-(Book of Discipline 1-8, 1-9, 1-10, 8-2, 8-3)
+Discipline 1-8, 1-9, 1-10, 8-2, 8-3)

+Accuser

+VS.

+Accused

-IN THE NAME OF THE EVANGELICAL PRESBYTERIAN CHURCH, you are hereby charged with the offense(s) of heresy, immorality, and/or contempt.
-Specifically, you are accused of:
+AL PRESBYTERIAN CHURCH, you are hereby charged brality, and/or contempt.
+Specifically, you are accused of

-The offenses(s) set forth above is/are against the peace, unity and purity of the Church, and the honor and majesty of the Lord Jesus Christ as the King and Head thereof.
+are against the peace, unity and purity of the Church, and esus Christ as the King and Head thereof.

-Signature of Clerk

 Date Signed

-EP